Ecological Restoration Guidelines for Contributors

 We welcome submissions to Ecological Restoration from any part of the world.
 Submissions should relate to the restoration of plants, animals, ecological communities, or landscapes.
 We understand ecological restoration to be a multidisciplinary and diverse effort and welcome manuscripts considering ecological, social, and cultural aspects of restoration, as well as political, economic, legal, philosophical, and regulatory issues, urban restoration, and other subjects related to the ongoing development of the endeavor of ecological restoration.
 Relevant topics also include techniques and tools for planning, site preparation, species introduction, undesired species control, and monitoring.
 Manuscripts dealing with plant or animal community composition or general ecology must relate the work explicitly to ecological restoration practice and theory.
 Similarly, material dealing with reclamation or rehabilitation in a broader sense, or with restoration for economic purposes—economic forestry, range management, waste disposal—must be connected to ecological restoration.
 Material may be submitted for the following categories (listed as they are encountered in the journal):

-• Restoration Notes (shorter items describing project updates, new collaborations, events, innovative technologies, preliminary or unusual findings, thought-provoking concepts, imaginative solutions, etc.)
+• Restoration Notes (shorter items, less than 1500 words describing project updates, events, innovative technologies, preliminary or unusual findings, thought-provoking concepts, imaginative solutions, commentary, policy reports, etc.)

-Authors of notes, full-length articles or reviews should submit their material online at http://er.msubmit.net.
-Manuscripts must be submitted with a cover letter stating that the material has not been previously published, and has not been submitted elsewhere and will not be until a final decision has been reached by the editor.
-Questions about the online submission site, or general inquiries may be emailed or mailed to the address at right.
+Authors of notes, full-length articles, or reviews should submit their material online at http://er.msubmit.net.
+Manuscripts must be submitted with a cover letter.
+For questions about the online submission site, or general inquiries, please contact:

 Review and Editing Process

-All efforts are made to find appropriate peer reviewers for research and practitioner-oriented manuscripts submitted to the journal (typically a minimum of two anonymous reviewers).
+Perspectives, Research Articles, and Reviews are peer-reviewed (typically a minimum of two anonymous reviewers).
 The process requires approximately four to six months.
-Please indicate in your cover letter 3-5 reviewers appropriate for your paper.
+Please suggest in your cover letter 3–5 reviewers appropriate for your paper.

 Authors can expect to work closely with the editors to prepare manuscripts for a broad audience.
 The editors reserve the right to edit for style and clarity.